pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

   `dd` is the current month.

 * `STARTING_DATE` and `STARTING_TIME` must follow fixed formats : `ABCDam` or `ABCDpm`
-  where each letter represents a number. `AB` represent the hour in 12 hour system, while `CD` represent the minute.
-Letter `A` can only be omitted if it is `0`, and 'CD' can be only omitted (together) when both of them are `0`.
+  where each letter represents a digit. `AB` represent the hour in 12 hour system, while `CD` represent the minute.
+Digit `A` can only be omitted if it is `0`, and 'CD' can be only omitted (together) when both of them are `0`.

 * The default starting date will be the current date.